DataWorks-NC/quality-of-life-dashboard/README.md

 ```

 ## Deployment

+Further deployment instructions in the DataWorks NC Technical Infrastructure Manual.

 This project includes a python script, `.circleci/deploy.py` for pushing the website to Azure using Blob storage for storage.
 In order for this command to succeed, you'll need to have environment variables `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_DESTINATION_BLOB` set to the connection string for your Azure storage container and the destination blob name, respectively.
 We recommend using `direnv` (https://direnv.net/) to track